 We are looking closely at how we can support contacts between birth family and their adopted children in these challenging and ever-changing time because we recognise how important it is for the child to have this contact with their birth family.

-At the time of this update (25 March 2020) our main offices for managing these exchanges (Follaton House and Electric House) are closed to the public and the post room is also closed.
+Currently, our main offices for managing these exchanges (Follaton House and Electric House) are closed to the public and the post room is also closed.
 This means that any letters sent to the letterbox service will remain in the post room and we will be unable to access them until circumstances change.
 At this time we don’t know when we will be able to access these letters but we can reassure you that the letters are kept in a secure and confidential place.

 Our letterbox coordinators are going through all of the forthcoming contacts to assess whether we are able to facilitate the exchange at this time.
-However, it is extremely likely that there will be a significant delay in the exchanges at this time and unfortunately at the moment we are unable to say how long the delay will be for.
+However, it is extremely likely that there will be a significant delay in the exchanges at this time and unfortunately, at the moment, we are unable to say how long the delay will be for.
 We will also be unable to facilitate view-only photos at this time.

 To help us facilitate an exchange please email the Adopt South West letterbox, with your name and address to: email@example.com so that we can confirm your up-to-date email address and as such may be able to facilitate an email exchange.

-Unfortunately, due to the latest guidance from the government we are unable to supervise any direct contacts between birth family and adopted children at this time but we will be discussing this with the people involved to see if there is any other way of enabling some form of contact between the child and the birth family.
+Unfortunately, due to the latest guidance from the government, we are unable to supervise any direct contacts between birth family and adopted children at this time but we will be discussing this with the people involved to see if there is any other way of enabling some form of contact between the child and the birth family.

 Telephone advice and support line

 There is also a requirement to cancel some family events and planned training.
-We are in the process of contacting parents which are directly affected by any cancellations of any of our events.
+We are in the process of contacting parents who are directly affected by any cancellations of any of our events.
 Please be prepared that we may limit some services while we focus on safeguarding our children at this difficult time.

 A number of therapists and organisations that deliver therapeutic support to our families have also been in touch because some face-to-face therapy is put on hold.
 Some therapists are able to offer alternatives, such as Skype and phone calls.
 So, if you are worried about how this impacts you and your family, please do contact the therapist/provider directly in the first place.
-The Adoption Support Fund has been in contact and are offering more flexibility as to how therapies are delivered, where possible.
+The Adoption Support Fund has been in contact and is offering more flexibility as to how therapies are delivered, where possible.

 We are contacting parents who are directly affected by any cancellations.